NPHABMiKlei/jam/README.md

 <h3>Personal Growth</h3>

 <p>
-I value continuous learning and self-improvement, always finding ways to grow my skills and creativity.
+I also value continuous learning and self-improvement, always looking for ways to grow my skills, mindset, and creativity in both personal and professional life.
 </p>

 </div>